densh/scala-offheap/README.md

 ```

 Similarly to case classes one can have methods and type alias definitions inside them.
-Due to restrictions of values classes, traits or objects in the body of @data class.
+Due to restrictions of value classes, traits or objects in the body of @data class are not supported.

 Another important distinction is the fact that comparison on offheap classes always
 works by-reference rather than by-value.
 This is caused by the fact that one can not define